product management

 Loan Market Group knew they wanted to gain greater market share with their flagship product, MyCRM.
 They also knew that the secret to growth is quickly scaling user adoption.
 And for that, they turned to embedded analytics.

-They knew developing an internal embedded solution would take time and resources, so they started their search for an embedded analytics platform that could quickly integrate with their existing product.
-Their search brought them to ThoughtSpot Everywhere.
+They knew developing an internal embedded solution would take time and resources, so they started their search for an embedded analytics software that could quickly integrate with their existing product.
+Their search brought them to ThoughtSpot Embedded.
 They immediately determined that the search-based analysis framework and AI-Powered Analytics would appeal to their non-technical broker audience.

 “We knew we had found the key to dramatically accelerating our time to market for a seriously sticky and interactive version of the product.” - Santiago Murisengo, Product Manager at Loan Market Group